-The strongest force according to humanism is the human race itself.
+The strongest force, according to the humanism theory, is the human race itself.
 Every person is responsible for controlling their mind and actions.

 Assumptions of the Theory

 All these ideas seem to be very idealistic, and they definitely are.
-The humanism theory has been designed with four main assumptions.
+The humanism theory has been designed with four main assumptions around human personality:

-- Humanist researchers assume that deep down, every human is good.
+- Humanist researchers assume that deep down, every human is inherently good.
 There is no evilness whatsoever.